Why Did I Get Married?: Awards and nominations

-Sequel
+Sequels and TV series

 A sequel, titled Why Did I Get Married Too? starring Perry and the original cast, was released on April 2, 2010.

 Subsequently, Perry created a comedy-drama television series based upon the two films titled Tyler Perry's For Better or Worse.
 The series, which stars White and Smith as Marcus and Angela, premiered on TBS on November 25, 2011.

-In June 2021, Perry entertained the idea of revisiting the franchise with a film called Why Did I Get Married Again.
+In June 2021, Perry entertained the idea of revisiting the franchise with a film called Why Did I Get Married Again; the sequel was confirmed in a slate announcement made by Netflix in January 2026.
+The film officially released on Netflix on September 9, 2026.